softlang/metalib/docs/index.md

 ## Introduction

 At its current state we only provide implementations for the Finite State Machine language (FSML).
-The FSML is, as its name suggests, a tiny language to describe state machines.
-As an example for such a state machine use the following representation of a turnstile in the FSML's textual syntax we want to implement.

-{% highlight text %}
-initial state locked {
-    ticket / collect -> unlocked;
-    pass / alarm -> exception;
-}

-state unlocked {
-    ticket / eject;
-    pass -> locked;
-}

-state exception {
-    ticket / eject;
-    pass;
-    mute;
-    release -> locked;
-}
-{% endhighlight %}

 For each technology we want to provide a guide with the same underlying template.
 The template consists of the following steps: